-- 1.3.11 Short-Doyle/Medi-Cal (SD/MC) Companion Guide Appendix ("Companion Guide Appendix") - 1.3.12 ASC X12N/005010X223 Health Care Claim: Institutional (837I) Implementation Guide This is the technical report document for the ANSI ASC X12N 837 Health Care Claims (837) transaction for institutional claims and/or encounters.
-This document provides a definitive statement of what
+1.3.11 Short-Doyle/Medi-Cal (SD/MC) Companion Guide Appendix ("Companion Guide Appendix")

+1.3.12 ASC X12N/005010X223 Health Care Claim: Institutional (837I) Implementation Guide

-- 1.3.13 ASC X12N/005010X222 Health Care Claim: Professional (837P) Implementation Guide This is the technical report document for the ANSI ASC X12N 837 Health Care Claims (837) transaction for professional claims and/or encounters.
+This is the technical report document for the ANSI ASC X12N 837 Health Care Claims (837) transaction for institutional claims and/or encounters.
 This document provides a definitive statement of what trading partners must be able to support in this version of the 837.
+For more information about the 837I Implementation Guide, please refer to the X12 website.

+1.3.13 ASC X12N/005010X222 Health Care Claim: Professional (837P) Implementation Guide

+This is the technical report document for the ANSI ASC X12N 837 Health Care Claims (837) transaction for professional claims and/or encounters.
+This document provides a definitive statement of what trading partners must be able to support in this version of the 837.
+For more information about the 837P Implementation Guide, please refer to the X12 website.

-For more information about the 837P Implementation Guide, please refer to the X12 website. - 1.3.14 ASC X12N/005010X221 Health Care Claim Payment/Advice (835) Implementation Guide The purpose of this implementation guide is to provide standardized data requirements and content for all users of ANSI ASC X12.835, Health Care Claim Payment/ Advice (835).
+1.3.14 ASC X12N/005010X221 Health Care Claim Payment/Advice (835) Implementation Guide

+The purpose of this implementation guide is to provide standardized data requirements and content for all users of ANSI ASC X12.835, Health Care Claim Payment/ Advice (835).
 This implementation guide provides a detailed explanation of the transaction set by defining data content, identifying valid code tables, and specifying values that are applicable for electronic claims payment.
-For more information about the 835 Healthcare Claim Payment/Advice, please refer to the X12 website. - 1.3.15 Claim Adjustment Reason Codes-Remittance Advice Remarks (CARC-RARC) This is posted on the MEDCCC Library and contains more detailed information about the meaning of the denial codes received.
+For more information about the 835 Healthcare Claim Payment/Advice, please refer to the X12 website.

+1.3.15 Claim Adjustment Reason Codes-Remittance Advice Remarks (CARC-RARC)

+This is posted on the MEDCCC Library and contains more detailed information about the meaning of the denial codes received.